Server Setup » Tools » Evoke

 You must use this command before starting any of the following services:

-There are two options detailed below to encrypt the Conjur master keys
+There are three options detailed below to encrypt the Conjur keys

 - Encrypt using a master key file